EphraimMN/EphraimMN/README.md

 - 👋 Hi, I’m @EphraimMN
-- 👀 I’m interested in software Engineer
+- 👀 I’m interested in Software Engineer
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on javascript and python
-- 📫 How to reach me my email ephraimmamingi@gmail.com
+- 📫 How to reach me my email is ephraimmamingi@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I graduate High School at 17 yrs
+- ⚡ Fun fact: I graduated High School at 17 yrs

 <!---
 EphraimMN/EphraimMN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.